egargo/pwygit/README.md

 ## Configuration
 ### Unix-like | Windows (Cygwin/WSL)
 Before you can use pwy, you need to configure your OWM API key first.
-After you're through, the `.pwyrc` config file, containing your OWM API key will be generated in your home directory.
+After you're through, the `pwyrc` (`~/.config/pwyrc` for Unix-like and `.pwyrc` for Windows) config file, containing your OWM API key will be generated.
 Get your OWM key by [signing up](https://home.openweathermap.org/users/sign_up).

 *Note: After creating your OWM API key you have to wait a couple of minutes for your API key to activate.*
 ```sh
 # Configure pwy with your OWM API key.